Szwendacz99/BookStack-Python-exporter/README.md

                         When exporting images, they will be organized in directory located at the same path as exported document.
 This parameter defines name of this directory.
+  --skip-broken-image-links
+                        Don't fail and skip downloading images if their url obtained from images gallery API seem broken (image cannot be downloaded OR fails to download).
   --dont-export-attachments
                         Set this to prevent exporting any attachments.
   --dont-export-external-attachments